Example: [Collected via e-mail, April 2013]

 But Mr. Tsarnaev's departure apparently did not set off a similar alert on the TIDE watch list because the spelling variants of his name and the birth dates entered into the system — exactly how the Russian government had provided the data months earlier — were different enough from the correct information to prevent an alert, a United States official said.

-When Mr. Tsarnaev returned in July, the travel alert "was more than a year old and had expired," Ms. Napolitano said.
+When Mr. Tsarnaev returned in July, the travel alert "was more than a year old and had expired,"

 Another piece of information that emerged around the same time was that Tamerlan Tsarnaev had received welfare benefits from the state of Massachusetts, although the nature and extent of public assistance received by him and his younger brother Dzhokar remains murky as state officials have so far cited privacy concerns in declining to reveal that information to the public: